 - MTA degree and two years of laboratory practice after receiving the diploma (ideally in a hospital lab)

 - At least six to nine months of availability for a mission

-- excellent English and/or French skills
+- Excellent English skills; French skills strong asset

 Laboratory Technician Margareta Ahrer tells about her work in the programs of MSF.